bbmorten/json-viewer-app/README.md

 export SRV_PORT=4201
 ```

-- Allow download-app to get the data and open your browser and connect to http://localhost:4200.
+- Allow sometime (20-50 sn) so that download-app to get the data and open your browser and connect to http://localhost:4200.
 You should see a screen like the one below

 ![Sample Screen](screenshot.png)